oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/logs.md

   For example, you can include `-Dweblogic.log.FileMinSize=1000 -Dweblogic.log.FileCount=10 -Dweblogic.log.RotateLogOnStartup=true` in `domain.spec.serverPod.env.name.JAVA_OPTIONS` to set the behavior for all WebLogic Servers in your domain.
 For information about setting `JAVA_OPTIONS`, see [Domain resource]({{< relref "/managing-domains/domain-resource/_index.md#jvm-memory-and-java-option-environment-variables" >}}).

-{{% notice warning %}}
-Kubernetes stores pod logs on each of its nodes, and, depending on the Kubernetes implementation, extra steps may be necessary to limit their disk space usage.
-For more information, see [Kubernetes Logging Architecture](https://kubernetes.io/docs/concepts/cluster-administration/logging/).
-{{% /notice %}}